gumptionthomas/gumptionthomas/README.md

 I have attempted (unsuccessfully 🙁) to bootstrap three of my own software startups for which I was the sole developer.

+### 📥 Tech Status (exhaustive)

-🔭 I’m currently working on [`zaphodvox`](https://github.com/gumptionthomas/zaphodvox), an open-source python package that provides a command-line interface for encoding a text file into synthetic speech audio using either the [Google Text-to-Speech API](https://cloud.google.com/text-to-speech/docs) or the [ElevenLabs Speech Synthesis API](https://elevenlabs.io/docs).
+- 🔭 I’m currently working on [`zaphodvox`](https://github.com/gumptionthomas/zaphodvox), an open-source python package that provides a command-line interface for encoding a text file into synthetic speech audio using either the [Google Text-to-Speech API](https://cloud.google.com/text-to-speech/docs) or the [ElevenLabs Speech Synthesis API](https://elevenlabs.io/docs).

-👯 I’m looking to collaborate on either of my open-source projects: [`zaphodvox`](https://github.com/gumptionthomas/zaphodvox) or [`cancelchain`](https://github.com/cancelchain/cancelchain) (an open-source python project that implements a custom, non-cryptocurrency blockchain ledger).
+- 👯 I’m looking to collaborate on either of my open-source projects: [`zaphodvox`](https://github.com/gumptionthomas/zaphodvox) or [`cancelchain`](https://github.com/cancelchain/cancelchain) (an open-source python project that implements a custom, non-cryptocurrency blockchain ledger).

-📫 How to reach me: [`thomasbohmbach@gmail.com`](mailto:thomasbohmbach@gmail.com)
+- 📫 How to reach me: [`thomasbohmbach@gmail.com`](mailto:thomasbohmbach@gmail.com)

-⚡ Fun fact: My first paid software project was a biorhythms generator written in BASIC for the Atari 8-bit OS.
+- ⚡ Fun fact: My first paid software project was a biorhythms generator written in BASIC for the Atari 8-bit OS.
 It was published in [Antic Magazine, January 1988](https://archive.org/details/1988-01-anticmagazine) when I was a high-school student.

-### 📜 Random Tech Quote (complete?)
+### 📜 Random Tech Quote (probably exhausted)

 [![Readme Quotes](https://quotes-github-readme.vercel.app/api?type=horizontal&theme=dark)](https://github.com/piyushsuthar/github-readme-quotes)